Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_Internet Explorer Enhanced Security_

 	>**Note:** Modifying **Internet Explorer Enhanced Security** configurations is not good practice and is only for the purpose of this particular lab.
-The correct approach should be to download the files locally and then copy them to a shared folder or directly to the VM.
+The correct approach should be to download the files locally and then copy them to a shared folder or directly to the virtual machine<http://sharepoint.microsoft.com/en-us/Pages/Try-It.aspx>.

-1. Now that you have permissions to download files, open an **Internet Explorer** browser and browse to [http://sharepoint.microsoft.com/en-us/Pages/Try-It.aspx](http://sharepoint.microsoft.com/en-us/Pages/Try-It.aspx).
-Click **Download it now**.
+1. Now that you have permissions to download files, open an **Internet Explorer** browser and browse to [http://technet.microsoft.com/en-us/evalcenter/ee388573.aspx](http://technet.microsoft.com/en-us/evalcenter/ee388573.aspx).

 1. Select **SharePoint Server for Internet Sites, Standard** version from the dropdown list and click **Get Started Now**.

 1. Sign in with your **Windows Live ID** account and complete the **SharePoint Server 2010 for Internet Sites, Standard Trial** download.
 You will receive an email with the product key for your trial version.

 1. Once the download is completed, double-click the downloaded **SharePointServer.exe** file.

 1. Click **Install software prerequisites** and follow the **Microsoft SharePoint 2010 Products Preparation Tool** wizard to install the required products and updates.

 	![SharePoint Server 2010 Installation Wizard](images/sharepoint-server-2010-installation-wizard.png?raw=true)